jagjot-singh/words/thatsus.md

 I am at this cafe I sometimes eat at.
 Same dish every time.
 Eggplant on white rice, it's delicious the way the make it.

-Aappearence-wise I am an absoulte mess today.
+Appearence-wise I am an absoulte mess today.
 It is too cold for me to care.
 My hat barely covers protruding hair, but all is fair in the midst of a Toronto winter.

 I watch that winter inflict it's glory now from the warmth and safety of a centrally heated building, through a large street-facing (Spadina Avenue in Chinatown) window I always sit facing.
 Soft soft snow coming down so hard at an angle.
 I can't even see the opposite end of the street.
 Occasionally someone passes, often sheilding their faces from some combination of wind and snow.